 You are the exclusive judges of the facts proved, of the credibility of the witnesses and of the weight to be given to the testimony.
-You can believe or disbelieve all or any part of any testimony of any witness or witnesses but you are bound to receive the law from the Court, which is herein given you, and be governed thereby.
+You can believe or disbelieve all or any part of any testimony of any witness or witnesses, but you are bound to receive the law from the Court, which is contained in this charge.
+You shall be governed by the instructions in this charge.